GoSuda

 25}

-By incorporating a menu widget into the previously practiced PNG and ICO loading examples, one can construct an application that displays required images.
+By incorporating a menu widget into the previously practiced PNG and ICO loading examples, an application capable of displaying requisite images can be constructed.

-First, let us examine a simple menu widget example.
+Let us first examine a simple menu widget example.

 1package main